Ha Long Bay (also “Halong Bay”) is in northern Vietnam, 170 km east of Hanoi. The bay is famous for its scenic rock formations.

 The Trinh Nu Grotto or Virgin Grotto

 The Trinh Nu Grotto or Virgin Grotto is situated on the island range of Bo Hòn in the system comprising the Sung Sôt Grotto, Ðong Tiên Lake and Luon Grotto.
 It is 15 km south of Bãi Cháy Beach.
-For fishermen, the Virgin Grotto is their house, but for young lovers, it is considered as the symbol of truly love, and is the romantic place for taking oath of love.
+For fishermen, the Virgin Grotto is their house, but for young lovers, it is considered the symbol of true love and is the romantic place for taking an oath of love.

-Entering Trinh Nu Grotto, one finds in the middle of the grotto a stone statue of a lying-girl with her long hair hanging down who is looking to the sea in a vain hope.
+Entering Trinh Nu Grotto, one finds in the middle of the grotto a stone statue of a lying girl with her long hair hanging down who is looking to the sea in vain hope.

 Ba Ham Lake